 In late December, bus travel resumed between Macao and Hong Kong after being indefinitely paused in 2020.
 Thousands of people travelled between SARs immediately, in both directions.
-On New Year's Eve alone, for instance, 28,100 visitors from Hong Kong and the mainland entered Macao.
+On New Year's Eve er, Macao's government sting for the virus, from Hong Kong and the mainland entered Macao.